DavyMerlo/PokemonApi/README.md

 => Type in terminal 'npx ts-node prisma/import.ts {PokemonIdorPokemonName}' to add a pokemon from the external service to the database.

-OR u can run this in docker: Type in terminal 'docker-compose up'
+OR u can run this in docker: Type in terminal 'docker-compose up' => To import a pokemon in docker, type: 'npm run add-pokemon {NameOrId}'